mathewgomas-alfred/mathewgomas.io/user_manual/drawing_tablets.rst

 A drawing tablet is a piece of hardware that you can plug into your machine, much like a keyboard or mouse.
 It usually looks like a plastic pad, with a stylus.
-Another popular format is a computer monitors with stylus used to draw directly on the screen.
+Another popular format is a computer monitor with stylus used to draw directly on the screen.
 These are better to use than a mouse because it’s more natural to draw with a stylus and generally better for your wrists.